hlinnaka/postgres/src/backend/storage/aio/README.md

   explicit prefetching.
-- In situations where shared_buffers cannot be set appropriately large, e.g. because there are many different postgres instances hosted on shared hardware, performance will often be worse then when using buffered IO.
+- In situations where shared_buffers cannot be set appropriately large, e.g. because there are many different postgres instances hosted on shared hardware, performance will often be worse than when using buffered IO.

 ### Deadlock and Starvation Dangers due to AIO